The Hula – it reaches inside your heart, to a place you may have forgotten, and calls forth distant emotions and

 Chanting was a natural expression of praying and even conversing with their Gods.
 As hand movements are also an expression of communication, the natural progression of hand and body movement evolved into the Hula.

 We have many traditional hulas written by Kumu Hula today.
 They follow a particular protocol of old, yet are fresh and reflect carrying forward the past within the present.

 Hula Kahiko – Ancient Hula

 Hula Kahiko* is often referred to as traditional Hula.
 This more historic style relates back to pre-contact*.
-The traditional style of Hula Kahiko was usually created to praise kings, queens, and chiefs, and to honor Hawaiian Goddesses and Gods.
+The traditional style of Hula Kahiko was usually created to praise kings, queens, and chiefs and to honor Hawaiian Goddesses and Gods.
 Pele, the goddess of the volcano, was often the subject of many Hula Kahiko.
+Kahiko Hula dancers chant and dance

-The dancers were men and women.
-They were scantily clothed and the dance was performed to chants and beats made with various implements.
+In ancient times the dancers were men and women.
+They were scantily clothed, and the dance was performed to chants and beats made with various implements.

 The ancient period of Hawai’i ended when British Commander James Cook arrived with his 2 ships in 1778.
 Hawaiian life began to be recorded for the first time by westerners who were visiting regularly and often staying for months.
-Their writings have given us great opportunities to look back to the Hula during another time of life in Hawai’i.
+Their writings have given us great opportunities to look back on the Hula during another time of life in Hawai’i.

 Under extreme missionary influence and pressure, in 1830, Hula and Hawaiian language were forced underground.
 Hālau Hula* gathered in rural areas to be able to continue their traditions.

-Many Hawaiians had begun to dress like the missionaries as many had converted to Christianity.
+Many Hawaiians had begun to dress like missionaries as many had converted to Christianity.
 They took Christian names and began to drop their Hawaiian-ness.

 For the first time since its beginnings, Hula began to evolve in a completely different style during the nineteenth and twentieth centuries.
 From as early as 1865, the form called hula ‘auwana, became popular, blending native and foreign elements.

 It was adapted from traditional hula ideas of dance with mele from Western influences.
 The Hawaiian people have beautiful voices and were drawn to melodic harmony and new instruments like the ‘ukulele.